beefyfinance/beefy-api/CONTRIBUTING.md

 Contributing to Beefy's API
 =======

-We really appreciate and value contributions to the Beefy.Finance repositories.
-Please take 5' to review the items listed below to make sure that your contributions are merged as soon as possible.
+This API supplies the data to our front end (e.g. APY and TVL metrics) and is an important part of Beefy.Finance.
+We value your contribution to our repositories.
+To help contributions get merged as soon as possible, please take 5' to review the items below.

 ## Creating Pull Requests (PRs)

-As a contributor, you are expected to fork this repository, work on your own fork and then submit pull requests.
+Fork this repository, work on your own fork and submit pull requests.
 The pull requests will be reviewed and eventually merged into the main repo.
-See ["Fork-a-Repo"](https://help.github.com/articles/fork-a-repo/) for how this works.
+See ["Fork-a-Repo"](https://help.github.com/articles/fork-a-repo/).

 ## A typical workflow